sendinblue/APIv3-python-library/docs/ResellerApi.md

 domain_name = 'domain_name_example' # str | Pass the existing domain that needs to be deleted

 try:
-    # Deletes the sender domain of the reseller child based on the childAuthKey and domainName passed
+    # Delete the sender domain of the reseller child based on the childAuthKey and domainName passed
     api_instance.delete_child_domain(child_auth_key, domain_name)
 except ApiException as e:
     print("Exception when calling ResellerApi->delete_child_domain: %s\n" % e)